Overcoming Depression, Eating Disorders, and Insomnia Through Better Nutrition

 I have been sharing ‘my story’ as to why I decided to pick up my life in Nashville, head North, start a business with my fiancé, and now recently open my own health store.
 Even more lately, I have been asked to share my “why” to “my story.”
 Leaving out a big piece doesn’t make sense anymore.
 I give advice to people, not only because I care for their wellbeing, or that I’ve done hours of research and studying, but also because I’ve lived many of the circumstances people are coming to me for help with.
 I do not want any young person, adult, or family member to be in the positions I put myself, that I believe now could have been avoided or handled differently just by understanding the impact of what was put in my body.

 I have been depressed.
 I had two different types of an eating disorder.
 I had insomnia.
 My heart almost stopped beating.
 My organs almost shut down on me.
 I had pain in my body daily.
 I was on several medications for treatment.
 I’ve wanted to give up on finding answers and help.
 This was over a 10 year or so period in my life.
 Thankfully, in the beginning of 2015, everything started looking up and massive change and improvements took over in my life.

 When I really began to understand nutrition and how certain foods/ingredients harm or help your stomach, mind, brain, thyroid, adrenals and so on, I really started to take control, in the right way, of my life and lifestyle as a whole.

 I read my old journals I kept from 2003.
 (My teen years.)
 I started reading them and immediately said “heck no!
 I’m not sharing this misery.”
-I had to talk myself through the message I am trying to make today.
+I had to talk myself through the message I want to make today.
 Wew, I actually hit the publish button for you to read this!